MichaelMKKelly/LocalDeck-Review/README.md

 This review is one mans opinion but I can only offer my side

-Parts of this review may come across negative howver in general I do like the device
+Parts of this review may come across negative howver in general I do like the device and think that LocalBytes is a good company that can be trusted.

 ## Who is LocalBtes and why did I buy?

 Theey are a small UK company with a small range of products that I ran into whilst looking at various smart plugs and they seemed great value for money so decided to give them a go and when The products turned out to be of a reasnable quality I decided to jump in to their new localdeck product as I have some half ideas on things i might want to do with it.

-I am a firm believer in judgeing a company by what it does when things go wrong and so far this has been a good
+I am a firm believer in judgeing a company by what it does when things go wrong and so far this has been a good as we will see below

 ## Getting the Product

 As with any new product there are teething issues and this was no different. there was a month delay in shipping as there was an issue with the production run of the PCB's however this has been publically addressed and will be resolved.

-When I first received the product the faceplatee was cracked.
+When I first received the product the faceplate was cracked.
 I beleive this happened in transit.
 However upon emailing a photo to localbytes they immediately shipped a replacement which arrived promptly and had no issues.

-A 2nd issue was that one of the keys did not work out the box. this turned out to be a bent pin on the switch once bent back into place it worked without further issue but may have been weakened by this happening.
+A second issue was that one of the keys did not work out the box. this turned out to be a bent pin on the switch once bent back into place it worked without further issue but may have been weakened by this happening.
 Again - I dont think localbytes is directly to blame for this issue however perhaps they can update assembly QA prodeedure to prevent it happening to others in future.

+A third issue cropped up during testing, there was some instability and as part of testing I discovered that the power supply included in the bundle was only putting out 4.4v which is definetly below tolorence.
+Upon emailing LocalBytes they again immediately shipped a replacement which I am waiting to arrive.

 ## The LocalDeck itself